gravitational/teleport/rfd/0040-webauthn-support.md

 gRPC backwards compatibility is not a concern.

 #### WebAuthn user handle

-Implementation note: user handles are mainly used for resident keys, a WebAuthn feature we don't take advantage of (yet).
-This section is kept in the design/implementation for its future relevance, but user handles could be ignored by the current implementation without any downsides.

 WebAuthn requires the server to return a user handle (aka user ID) along with both registration and login challenges.
 The user handle is used by the